bilalmughal9321/CustomLoader/README.md

      ```
      https://github.com/bilalmughal9321/CustomLoader.git
      ```
+   - Check the Dependency rule and select `branch` and the type `main`.
 <!--   - Choose the version rules you want to apply (e.g., exact version, range, or branch).-->

 4. **Add Package:**